The upper topology and its relation with the projective modules: Upper topology and its applications

-\begin{corollary} Let $R$ be a ring such that $\Spec(R)$ is noetherian w.r.t. the flat topology.
+\begin{corollary} Let $R$ be a ring such that $\Spec(R)$ is noetherian with respect to the flat topology.
 Let $M$ be a projective $R-$module which is locally of countable rank.
-Consider the well-founded topology over $\omega^{+}$ and the Zariski topology over $\Spec(R)$.
-Then the rank map of $M$ is continuous.\\ \end{corollary}
+Consider the upper topology over $\omega^{+}$ and the Zariski topology over $\Spec(R)$.
+Then the rank map of $M$ is continuous. \\ \end{corollary}

 {\bf Proof.} We have $\psi^{-1}(\omega)=\bigcup\limits_{n\in\omega}\psi^{-1}(n)$ where $\psi$ is the rank map of $M$.
 By the proof of Theorem \ref{proposition 300}, $\psi^{-1}(n)=\Spec(R)\setminus\Supp\Lambda^{n}(M)$.
 Thus, by Corollary \ref{th 22}, it is Zariski closed.
 Therefore, by \cite[Theorem 4.2 ]{Ebulfez}, $\psi^{-1}(\omega)$ is also Zariski closed. $\Box$ \\